Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Priors-Driven Scan Optimization

 On the right-hand side of (\ref{eq:NoiseNumbert_QLamp_detuning}), the four terms, from left to right, represent thermal noise, zero-point fluctuation noise, amplifier quantum-imprecision noise, and amplifier quantum-backaction noise.
-By virtue of the fact that we are referring noise to the signal source, the dependence of noise number on matching network is given solely in the amplifier noise terms.
+By virtue of the fact that we are referring noise to the signal source, the dependence of noise number on matching parameter $\xi$ is given solely in the amplifier noise terms.
 We may readily read off the added noise number of the amplifier at detuning $x$:

-The above equation shows more directly, in the context of the definition provided in the introduction, that the noise temperature only reaches the quantum limit when on-resonance and when noise-matched ($\xi=1$).
+The above equation shows more directly, in the context of the definition of noise temperature provided in footnote \ref{TNnote} of Sec. \ref{sec:intro}, that the noise temperature only reaches the quantum limit when on-resonance and when critically coupled ($\xi=1$).

 The first term on the right-hand side of eq. (\ref{eq:NAmp_detuning}) is a frequency-independent contribution to the amplifier noise number, depending only on $\xi$.
 It is also the added noise number of the amplifier on resonance.
 The second term depends on both frequency detuning and resonator matching parameter.
-Note that imprecision noise and backaction noise contribute equally to this term.
-The frequency-dependent term represents the effect of resonator rolloff on signal-source-referred noise.
-At a given detuning/search frequency, as long as the frequency-dependent noise term is less than the sum of the thermal/zero-point noise and the frequency-independent part of amplifier noise, then the SNR is not degraded by amplifier quantum noise.
+It represents the effect of resonator rolloff on signal-source-referred noise.
+At a given detuning/search frequency, as long as the frequency-dependent noise term is less than the sum of the thermal/zero-point noise and the frequency-independent part of amplifier noise (which, in sum, is equal to the total on-resonance noise), then the sensitivity is not degraded by rolloff.
 The sensitivity bandwidth (\ref{eq:InvN_Spectrum_Q}) gives precisely the range of detunings for which this is the case.